jkcolem/Husky_with_Freespace_Segmentation/README.md

 ![husky_in_isacc_sim](https://github.com/jkcolem/Husky_with_Freespace_Segmentation/blob/main/Screenshot%20from%202023-12-15%2016-01-10.png)

 Note: If you click play in this state the husky will drop down to infinity.
 To test to see if the ROS2 action graphs are working, you can create a physic scene flat grid for the husky to interact with.
 Then create a shape that has collider preset so the lidar will be able to dectect it.
-Run ```RVIZ2``` in a sepreate terminal (requires you have ROS2.
+Run ```RVIZ2``` in a sepreate terminal (requires you have ROS2 Humble.
 But in Part IV we will create a ROS2 docker container where you will able to do this command.).

 ## II.
 Moving the Husky in Isaac Sim